 Underlying the film is an interesting examination of the distrust and outright racism that existed between white men and Indians in the era.
 As much as it is a film about hunting a white buffalo, this is also a film about how two men on opposite sides of this racial distrust come to an understanding and respect of the other’s honour.

 J. Lee Thompson’s other films of genre interest are:– the classic revenge psycho-thriller Cape Fear (1962), the occult film Eye of the Devil (1967), the Communist China spy thriller The Chairman/The Most Dangerous Man in the World (1969), Conquest of the Planet of the Apes (1972), Battle for the Planet of the Apes (1973), The Reincarnation of Peter Proud (1975), the slasher film Happy Birthday to Me (1981), 10 to Midnight (1983) with Charles Bronson vs a serial killer, and the dire adventure film King Solomon’s Mines (1985).
-J. Lee Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940) and the bizarre time travel/adventure film Future Hunters (1986).
+J. Lee Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940).

 The film was based on a 1975 novel by Richard Sale, a screenwriter and sometimes director of several films.
 Sale’s most notable work was the novel Not Too Narrow … Not Too Deep (1936), which formed the basis of Strange Cargo (1940), another fascinatingly underrated work about a group of Devil’s Island escapees who realise that one of their party might be Jesus Christ.